Qualytics/userguide/docs/operations/scan.md

 The advanced use cases described below require options that are not yet exposed in our user interface but possible through interation with our API.

-### Runtime variable assignment
+### Runtime Variable Assignment

 It is possible to reference a variable in a check definition (declared in double curly braces) and then assign that variable a value when a Scan operation is initiated.

 Variables are supported within any Spark SQL expression and most commonly used in a check's filter.

-If a Scan is meant to assert a check with a variable, a value for that variable must be supplied as part of the Scan operation's `"check_variables"` property.
+If a Scan is meant to assert a check with a variable, a value for that variable must be supplied as part of the Scan operation's `check_variables` property.

-For example, a check might include a filter such as "transaction_date == `{{checked_date}}`" which will be asserted against any records where transaction_date is equal to the value supplied when the Scan operation is initiated.
+For example, a check might include a filter such as `transaction_date == {{checked_date}}` which will be asserted against any records where transaction_date is equal to the value supplied when the Scan operation is initiated.
 In this case that value would be assigned by passing the following payload when calling `/api/operations/run`

 ```
 {